kborojerdi/w251/HW6/README.md

 From our results we are seeing an increase of 3.26x for training and 3.81x for predictions.

 ### Section 8C - Submit to Kaggle
-Copy the notebook https://www.kaggle.com/abhishek/pytorch-bert-inference, upload and use the "bert_pytorch.bin" created from the V100 notebook.
+I Copied the notebook at https://www.kaggle.com/abhishek/pytorch-bert-inference, uploaded and used the "bert_pytorch.bin" created from the V100 notebook.
-Submit output file with the following result
+Submited the output file with the following result

 ![Kaggle Score](https://github.com/kborojerdi/w251/blob/master/HW6/Kaggle%20Score%20-%20Kborojerdi.png)